MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-C-Reporting-Disclosure-Under-Employee-Retirement-Income-Security-Act-1974/part-2520-Rules-Regulations-Reporting-Disclosure/subpart-A-General-Reporting-Disclosure-Requirements/section-2520.101-5.md

 (7) *Events having a material effect on liabilities or assets.* Subject to paragraph (g) of this section, in the case of any plan amendment, scheduled benefit increase or reduction, or other known event taking effect in the current plan year and having a material effect on plan liabilities or assets for the year, an explanation of the amendment, scheduled benefit increase or reduction, or event, and a projection to the end of such plan year of the effect of the amendment, scheduled benefit increase or reduction, or event on plan liabilities.

-(8) *Rules on termination or insolvency* - (i) *Single-employer plans.* In the case of a single-employer plan, a summary of the rules governing termination of single-employer plans under subtitle C of title IV of the Act.
+(8) *Rules on termination or insolvency*—(i) *Single-employer plans.* In the case of a single-employer plan, a summary of the rules governing termination of single-employer plans under subtitle C of title IV of the Act.

 (ii) *Multiemployer plans.* In the case of a multiemployer plan, a summary of the rules governing insolvency, including the limitations on benefit payments.